 An entire bedroom in a house is often used or secure, custom-made, outdoor enclosures are great seasonally to provide natural sunlight.

 Heating and Lighting

 Nile monitors are native to Africa (although an invasive population is thriving in Florida) where the weather is hot.
-A basking spot temperature should reach 120 degrees Fahrenheit with a temperature gradient down to the 80's during the day and not dropping below 80 at night.
+A basking spot temperature should reach 120 F with a temperature gradient down to the 80s during the day and not drop below 80 at night.

 Choosing Your Nile Monitor